miyurusankalpa/IPv6-dns-server/README.md

 * Test domains: troyhunt.com, news.ycombinator.com
 * IPv6 Type: Anycast
-* Usability: TLS connectivity issues on some sites
+* Usability: TLS connectivity issues on some sites that does not have cloudflare ssl cert
 * Coverage: All+See note
 * Note: All cloudflare services which uses their **DNS service**, regardless of cloudflare proxy has been disabled(grey cloud) will get a proxied.